 SEED was established in 2008.
 Its members are committed to fostering sustainable development in communities around the world through social entrepreneurship, an increasingly popular movement that identifies and solves social problems on a large scale.

-Fischer became enthralled with the work SEED was doing.
+Fisher became enthralled with the work SEED was doing.
 "One of the projects that stood out was they were going to build a credit rating system for working with microfinance clients.
-They would determine how reliable or risky the borrower was to lend to," Fischer said.
+They would determine how reliable or risky the borrower was to lend to," Fisher said.

 She could not believe what she was hearing.
 "These were things I was only reading about, not what students like me are working on," she said.
 "I was completely inspired."